savelee/leeboonstra.com/source/about/index.md

 nocomments: true
 ---

-## Dialogflow Developer Advocate @ Google
+## Applied AI Engineer and Developer Advocate @ Google
+(for Conversational AI; Dialogflow, CCAI & Speech Technology)
 @ladysign

 ## Biography

 <img src="/images/profile.jpg" class="border img-fluid float-left" alt="Lee Boonstra, Developer Advocate at Google and book author." loading="lazy" />

 [Lee Boonstra](https://plus.google.com/117712452932146916020) is a Conversational AI <a href="#da" title="What is a Developer Advocate, Lee Boonstra?">Developer Advocate</a> at Google.
 In this role she is focussing on Dialogflow, Contact Center AI & Speech technology.
 She is based in Amsterdam, and an O'Reilly published author.

-She has been working with different technologies in the past 15 years ranging from Web/Mobile Technology, Ext JS,  Sencha Touch, Node.js, Conversational AI, Dialogflow, Actions on Google and Contact Centers.
+She has been working with different technologies in the past 15 years, ranging from Web/Mobile Technology, Ext JS, Sencha Touch, Node.js, Conversational AI, Dialogflow, Actions on Google and Contact Centers.

 Over the years she has helped many brands & enterprises to build and deploy Conversational AI solutions (chatbots and voice assistants) at enterprise scale.
-Wearing different hats from Engineer, to Technical Trainer.
-From Sales Engineer to Developer Advocate.
+She's worn different hats from engineer to technical trainer to sales engineer to Developer Advocate.

 Prior to Google, Lee worked at Sencha Inc. and wrote a book for O'Reilly [Hands-on Sencha Touch 2](http://shop.oreilly.com/product/0636920030058.do).

 Lee has a bachelor's degree in arts & technology.